qbicsoftware/research-data-management/docs/user/user_registration.md

 ## Register an account via orcid

+### Login to orcid

 We recommend to register to the data manager via your existing [orcid](https://orcid.org) account.

 To do so press on the "login with ORCiD" registration card on the bottom of the login page.

 ![login_page_registration](images/user_registration/login_page.png)